Grand Rapids Opossum Control

 This exposure can spread Chagas disease, toxoplasmosis, leptospirosis, and more.The Virginia Opossum, also known as North American Opossum, is the only marsupial found in the U.S. and is easily recognizable by their white faces, with darkening on their ears, hands, and feet, and a hairless tail and lower fingers.
 Opossums will have litters of young as early as December and have 2 to 3 litters per year with an average around 8 to 9 joeys per litter.
 Opossums are not native to North American but were introduced in the 1920s.
 Since then they have been expanding their territory and are seen as far north as Toronto.
 Opossums do not handle cold weather very well as frost bite is frequently reported among Opossums in colder areas.
 It is for this reason that during the winter Opossums seek shelter in and under barns and outbuildings.

 If you are worried your home or business has been harboring adult opossums or their litters, call our experts today.
 Our technicians are highly trained and continue to grow our industry knowledge, so you are sure your property receives the most effective and top of the line services on the market.
 We understand how quickly wildlife problems can escalate, so we work quickly, often offering same-day appointments.

-With over 30 years of service under our belts, we are keenly aware of how to protect both your property and the animals we are removing.
+With decades of years of service under our belts, we are keenly aware of how to protect both your property and the animals we are removing.
 Don’t let a less experienced hand tackle your wildlife problem, call Varmint Evictors, Inc.today at (989) 268-7666 or contact us online.